hauke96/qgis-outdoor-map/README.md

 To generate and edit the style:

 * `qgis` with the "Trackable QGIS Project"-plugin (to make `.qgs` files a bit mot git-friendly)
-* `qtwebkit` (this is the name of Arch Linux package, make sure you install the package for your distro in order to render HTML in the QGIS-Layout)
 * `osmium`
 * `go` (golang; version >1.12, best use the version according to the `go.mod` file)

 ### 1. Download data

 1. Execute `import-data.sh <region>` script (requires `osmium`) with the region name as parameter.
 The available regions are all listed at the bottom of the script.

 * This script downloads the data and crops it to the extent of the given region.
 * This script also creates the required `data/data.gpkg` file for QGIS.

+### 2. Start tile proxy

+This project uses MapTiler as source for elevation data.
+Of course, you can use whatever service or data you want (s. below), this step just describes the current setup.

+#### Default: Configure to use MapTiler

+The QGIS project already uses MapTiler via a local tile-proxy.
+So we just need to configure this proxy and we're ready to go.

+In order to now run into quota limits of MapTiler (or any other service), this project contains a small tile proxy in `tool/tile-proxy`.
+This is how you start it:

+1. Create an `.env` file next to the `serve.sh` script
+2. Add your MapTiler API-Key there by adding the following line: `MAP_TILER_API_KEY=.....`
+3. Adjust the `serve.sh` if you want to access other services
+4. Run the `service.sh` script

+#### Alternative: Custom elevation data

+One alternative to the above MapTiler approach, is the usage of your own data.
+Take a look at [HILLSHADE_CONTOURS.md](HILLSHADE_CONTOURS.md) for a tutorial on how to create your own good-looking hillshading and contour lines from GeoTIFF images using QGIS and GDAL.

+### 3. Open QGIS project

+Simply open the `map.qgs` file and work on the map.
+You may have to adjust paths to your local files (e.g. SVGs, GeoPackage, etc.) but most of it should just work.

 ## Create printable PDF